paulofelipefeitosa/prebaking-middleware-2020/README.md

 [Here](startup-components/README.md) you can access all required steps to reproduce the `Start-up Components` experiments.

+### Choosing Ingredients Experiments

+The `Choosing Ingredients` experiments reference to all conducted experiments to generate the results for the paper section `4.2.2`.

+[Here](choosing-ingredients/README.md) you can access all required steps to reproduce the `Choosing Ingredients` experiments.

 ## Generate Paper Main Results from Data

 TODO(paulofelipefeitosa): describe this section.